open-craft/openedx-deployment/docs/analytics/AWS_setup.md

 will be using [Ansible](https://www.ansible.com/) to automate deployment where ansible playbooks are available, but some manual setup is still required.

-To deploy LMS/CMS, see [../aws-openedx/aws-deployment.md](openEdx AWS deployment and upgrades).
+To deploy LMS/CMS, see [openEdx AWS deployment and upgrades](../aws-openedx/aws-deployment.md).

 Prerequisites
 =============